Grades will be allocated to ASS#1 (Steps 2-6) as follows:

 HD equivalent: Communicates personally significant insights and engagement with the material.
 There will be very few of these.

-D equivalent: Communicates their opinions, supporting their reactions with evidence from their own prior knowledge and previous experience and (often) of others in the unit.
+D equivalent: Communicates their opinions, supporting their reactions with evidence from their own prior knowledge and previous experience and (often) of others in the unit. (most students will get 2.5 or 2 marks)

-C equivalent: Communicates their opinions, with limited support from their prior knowledge and previous experience.
+C equivalent: Communicates their opinions, with limited support from their prior knowledge and previous experience. (most students will get 2.5 or 2 marks)

 P equivalent: Largely summarises a limited amount of the material, perhaps with some limited personal comments or opinions.